• Skip to primary navigation

 What is Turmeric Powder?

-Turmeric powder is a bright yellow-orange spice derived from the turmeric root.
+Turmeric powder is a bright yellow-orange spice derived from the turmeric root - consider turmeric substitutes for alternative spice options when fresh roots aren't available.

 It is commonly used in Indian, Asian and Middle Eastern cuisine as well as traditional medicine practices.